quintans/eventsourcing/README.md

 ##### Rebuilding a projection

-If a a projection needs to be rebuild the best strategy is to recreate a new projection and switch to it.
+If a a projection needs to be rebuild, due to a breaking change, the best strategy is to create a new projection, replay all events, and switch to it when the catchup is done.
 This way will never have a down time for a projection.

 The process for creating a new projection at boot time, is described as follow:

 Boot Partitioned Projection
 - Wait for lock release (if any)
-- Every worker boots from the last recorded position for its partition.
+- Replay all events from the last recorded position for its partition.
 - Start consuming the stream from the last event position
-- Listen to Cancel projection notification

-All this balancing and events replay assumes that a projection is idempotent.
+> NB: a projection should be idempotent.

 ### Event Migration
 TODO